News & Events

 August 2014 - Phase 1 NIH grants received to develop SCI and stroke therapeutics.

-February 2013 - Novoron Bioscience founded.
+February 2013 - Novoron Bioscience incorporates.

 November 2012 - Dr. Travis Stiles' discovery published in Journal of Cell Science.